INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Experiments

-\paragraph{Convergence Speed} Our window sampling technique proves effective as we see in Fig. \ref{fig:ablation} (right), achieving a similar optimization speed as pixel sampling because of the flexibility with the number of updates.
+\paragraph{\textbf{Convergence Speed}} Our window sampling technique proves effective, as we see in Fig. \ref{fig:ablation} (right), achieving a similar optimization speed as pixel sampling because of the flexibility with the number of updates.
 Additionally, it allows the integration of context awareness, improving the performance.
-We can also notice the issue of full image training as it requires more time to optimize.
+We can also notice the issue of full image training, as it requires more time to optimize.

-\paragraph{Visual Style Consistency} As mentioned in Section \ref{dataset}, one of the biggest challenges with the dataset is the inconsistency with the preset output.
-This inconsistency is also an issue of presets in photo editing software for the end user.
-They provide inconsistent visual edits when using the same preset across different images, which limits their editing transfer capabilities.
-Our method can serve as an alternative to presets for edit transfer providing more consistent visual edits -- see Fig. \ref{fig:style_con}.
-It can generalize to new edits as it learns adaptively from the given reference.
-Additionally, it will provide a platform-independent method for edits transferring between different editing software.
+\paragraph{\textbf{Visual Style Consistency}}As mentioned in Section \ref{dataset}, one of the biggest challenges with the dataset is the inconsistency with the preset output.
+This inconsistency is also an issue of presets in photo editing software.
+They provide inconsistent visual edits when using the same preset across different images, which limits their transfer capabilities.
+Our method can serve as alternative to presets for edit transfer, providing more consistent visual edits --see Fig. \ref{fig:style_con}-- and generalize to new edits as it learns adaptively from the reference.
+Additionally, our method is platform-independent, transferring edits between different editing software.